-- Evening Detention begins at 4:00.
+• Weekday extended detention begins at 4:00 for students assigned one hour of extended detention.
+Students who are assigned more than one hour of extended detention may start their detention at 3:00.
 Saturday detention begins at 8:00 a.m.
-Any student arriving late or failing to attend may be subject to increased extended detention hours or an In-School Suspension. - Students are to bring their necessary textbooks, assigned reading material, paper, pens, pencils and supplies to detention.
+Any student arriving late or failing to attend may be subject to increased extended detention hours or an In-School Suspension.

+- Students are to bring their necessary textbooks, assigned reading material, paper, pens, pencils and supplies to detention.
 If they complete all of their schoolwork, students may read quietly.
 Locker trips will not be permitted. - Students will sit in seats assigned by the supervisor and may not leave them without permission. - Students must remain seated at all times in an upright position.
-Sleeping is not permitted. - No talking is permitted unless the student raises his/her hand and is granted permission to ask a question of the supervisor. - The student is responsible for his/her own transportation to and from extended detention.

-- The District's regular discipline policies will apply while the students are on campus for extended detention. - If a student is asked to leave extended detention at any time for inappropriate behavior, arriving late, sleeping, etc., he/she will not have successfully completed the extended detention and may be subject to additional extended detention hours or an In-School Suspension.
+Sleeping is not permitted. - No talking is permitted unless the student raises his/her hand and is granted permission to ask a question of the supervisor. - The student is responsible for his/her own transportation to and from extended detention. - The District's regular discipline policies will apply while the students are on campus for extended detention. - If a student is asked to leave extended detention at any time for inappropriate behavior, arriving late, sleeping, etc., he/she will not have successfully completed the extended detention and may be subject to additional extended detention hours or an In-School Suspension.

-Skateboards/Rollerblades/Heelys Shoes/Hacky Sacks:
+Skateboards/Rollerblades/Heelys Shoe:

 Skateboards/rollerblades/Heelys Shoes are not to be used on school property at any time, before, during or after school.
-The playing of hacky sack at any time within the building is prohibited.
-Skateboards/rollerblades/Heelys Shoes/hacky sacks used on school property may be confiscated and held in the Deans' office.
+Skateboards/rollerblades/Heelys Shoe used on school property may be confiscated and held in the Deans' office.